 Vincent Hickey was a drummer.
-He patterned himself after a New Orleans drummer called Baby Dodds, who was the brother of Johnny Dodds, a well known clarinetist who had played in Kid Orys band.
+He patterned himself after a New Orleans drummer called Baby Dodds, who was the brother of Johnny Dodds, a well-known clarinetist who had played in Kid Orys band.

-Vince was a member of a radical group I belonged to in the 60's.
-Vince and I became friends because we both liked traditional jazz and, as he put it, the other members of the group were a 'bunch of tin ears'.
-In other words, they didn't get it' when it came to music.
-I sort of 'got it', although I was green as grass.
-I had already started a collection of traditional jazz music with Johnny Dodds, Sidney Bechet, King Oliver and Kid Ory, and the like.
+Vince was a member of a radical group I belonged to in the 60s.
+Vince and I became friends because we both liked traditional jazz and, as he put it, the other members of the group were a bunch of tin ears.
+In other words, they didnt get it when it came to music.
+I sort of got it, although I was green as grass.
+I had already started a collection of traditional jazz music with Johnny Dodds, Sidney Bechet, King Oliver, Kid Ory and the like.

 things that happened to real people.
 It was folk music but folk music